noahgrant/resourcerer/README.md

     * the event string, `'API Fetch'`
     * event data object with the following properties:
         * Resource (string): the name of the resource (taken from the entry in `ResourceKeys`)
-        * data (object): data object supplied via the resource's config
+        * params (object): params object supplied via the resource's config
         * options (object): options object supplied via the resource's config
         * duration (number): time in milliseconds between request and response